molant/device-monitor-card/README.md

 ## Changelog

+### v1.2.1 (2025-12-10)

+- **Consider area of group entities**: It was being ignored completely.
+- **Enumerate all entities for devices that meet the criteria**: A dual smart relay could control 2 sets of lights and previously only one will show up.

 ### v1.2.0 (2025-12-10)

 - **Hide when no device is on alert**: New configuration option to hide the card or badge when there aren't any entities that meet the criteria.